myn/DisplayShadersPowerToy/README.md

 ## Contributing

 Contributions are welcome!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.
+Please see the [Development Guide](docs/DEVELOPER.md) for guidelines.

 ### Development Setup
 1. Fork the repository